Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Meta-Learners for Estimating Heterogeneous Treatment Effects

-meta-learners differs fundamentally from that of indirect learners: rather than independently regularizing the PO models, direct learners apply training and regularization directly to the CATE function.
-The effectiveness of this approach hinges on multiple factors, including the quality of the pseudo-outcome transformation—i.e., how accurately it reflects the CATE function—and the relative simplicity of the CATE function compared to the underlying POs.
-When the treatment effect surface is smoother or lower-dimensional, direct learners often produce more efficient and stable estimates.
-However, poor pseudo-outcome constructions—such as those based on inverse propensity can often suffer from high variance and degrade performance.
+However, the effectiveness of this approach hinges on the quality of the pseudo-outcome transformation, i.e., how accurately it reflects the CATE function, and it is largely determined by factors underlying the DGP.
+When the CATE surface is higher-dimensional than the underlying POs, direct learners often yield poorer estimates as they target a harder function.
+Imbalanced propensities can further worsen pseudo-outcome constructions—such as those based on inverse propensity—which suffer from high variance and degrade performance \citep{curth2021nonparametric}.